-The largest concentration in Athora Ireland's shareholder assets is to the French government, comprising c.
-20% of invested assets, and thereafter to other Athora entities (c.
-7%).
-Within Athora Ireland's wider credit holdings, the next largest exposure is to BNP Paribas entities (5%).
+The largest concentration in Athora Ireland's shareholder assets is to the European Union government bonds, comprising c.
+10% of invested assets

-The solvency position at 31 December 2020 has been calculated following adverse stresses for the material market risks.
+The solvency position at 31 December 2022 has been calculated following adverse stresses for the material market risks.
 For each of these sensitivities, the table below shows the estimated impact on the reported solvency ratio: